rijjafarhan/nestProject/README.md

 2- Return Deal to Finance Manager

 ### MAKE READY
+1- Accept or decline a ticket

-1- Save Make Ready Ticket
+2- Save Make Ready Ticket

-2- Hold/Alert if there are any Issues
+3- Hold/Alert if there are any Issues

-3- Mark Make Ready Complete
+4- Mark Make Ready Complete

 ### FINANCE DIRECTOR
 1- Can edit a deal